DeNepo/welcome-to-js/.study/suggested-study.md

     try modifying the programs in this repo, or try writing your own.
 This folder is yours to explore JS and programming.
 - 🥚🐣🐥🐔 **Programming Skills**:
+  - 🥚 `/linting`: Understand the difference between variables declared with `let` and variables declared with `const`, practice the differences by deciding which keyword to use in small programs.
   - 🥚 `/reading`: Practice reading interactive programs.
 This includes identifying variables, tracing code like the computer, drawing on the code, and asking good questions.